 Jun 18, 2025 - 0 Comments - Economy -

-Chart: Surge in Economic Policy Uncertainty Index 4 Times any Prior
+Chart: Surge in Trade Policy Uncertainty Index 4 Times any Prior

 Baker, Scott R., Bloom, Nick and Davis, Stephen J., Economic Policy Uncertainty Index: Categorical Index: Trade policy [EPUTRADE], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/EPUTRADE, .

-This is illustrated starkly in the chart above displaying the Fed’s Economic Policy Uncertainty Index for all periods available in their Fred data portal.
-The current surge in the uncertainty index has reached 7,983 – more than four times the previous high of 1,946.69, which also occurred during a Trump administration.
-Compared to periods when Trump was not in office, the current level is nearly eight times higher than the prior non-Trump peak of 1,020.58.
+The chart above, based on the Fed’s Economic Policy Uncertainty Index for trade policy, highlights the current surge in uncertainty.
+The index recently reached 7,983—more than four times the previous record high of 1,946.69, also set during a Trump administration.
+Compared to the peak observed under non-Trump administrations (1,020.58), current levels are nearly eight times higher.

 Chart: Baker, Scott R., Bloom, Nick and Davis, Stephen J., Economic Policy Uncertainty Index: Categorical Index: Trade policy [EPUTRADE], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/EPUTRADE.